 Nailed-In Hardwood Floor Installation

 For the first few rows, you need to face nail the boards, meaning you need to nail through the top of the boards.
-Work with a drill to create pilot holes and then either hammer the nail in or use a power nailer.
+Work with a drill to create pilot holes and then hammer the nail in or, as an easier alternative, use a power nailer.

-Fill the nail hole with wood putty that matches the floor.
+Fill face-nail holes with wood putty that matches the floor.
 Always use a spacer to leave a 3/8-inch gap between the floorboards and the wall.
-To start on the next row, use a scrap piece of floor or a tapblock and a hammer to help knock the boards into place.
+To start on the next row, use a scrap piece of floor or a tapping block and a hammer to help knock the boards into place.
 Keep joints more than 6 inches away from the joint on the next row over and make sure joints in the same area are at least two rows away from one another.